 Startup will be the phase in which the program starts.
 This is because the pilot will switch on the main power during the startup which should also power up the program.
 During startup the pilot has to make sure the airplane is ready for takeoff.
 He has to check all the systems and configure the aircraft for the mission he is going to fly.
 He will also have to input mission specific data like steerpoints, IP's, RP's and target information.
+In figure 3.1 it says that the timewindow for this situation is 10 minutes.
+It is possible though for pilots to perform the startup in less than four minutes, provided that the airplane has been prepared in advance (which is done in situations that pilots might have to be in the air very fast).
 The data that will be stored in the knowledge base for this situation primarily describes the state the airplane should have at the end of the situation.
 This state can then be checked when the pilot starts taxiing to see if the pilot has forgotten something during the startup.